LeToNode/Play2.0-CN-doc/javaGuide/JavaControllers.md

 ## What's an Action?

-An action is basically a Java method processing the request paramters and producing a result to be sent to the client.
+An action is basically a Java method that processes the request parameters, and produces a result to be sent to the client.

 ```java
 public static Result index() {